SageJasinski/reading-notes/class-01.md

 ### Semantics

-It is benificial to use semantic tags as it will help the read ability of your code note only to you and other coders but also to the browser. for example setting a top level heading with `<span>` is a little confusing to read but an `<h1>` element is easily identifiable and read able while also setting its contents as a high level heading.
+It is beneficial to use semantic tags as it will help the read ability of your code note only to you and other coders but also to the browser. for example setting a top level heading with `<span>` is a little confusing to read but an `<h1>` element is easily identifiable and read able while also setting its contents as a high level heading.

 ## Metadata